(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-Dr. Telatar is a fellow of the American College of Medical Genetics and Genomics and an active member of the American Society of Human Genetics and the Association for Molecular Pathology.
-She has published peer-reviewed articles, abstracts and book chapters and has received research grants from the National Institutes of Health and the Centers for Disease Control and Prevention.
+A fellow of the American College of Medical Genetics and Genomics, Dr. Telatar is also an active member of the American Society of Human Genetics and the Association for Molecular Pathology.
+She has authored peer-reviewed publications, abstracts and book chapters, and her research has been supported by grants from the National Institutes of Health and the Centers for Disease Control and Prevention.